Laxmi Ratan Shukla: Vijay Hazare Trophy 2013

 Following his success as an all rounder in the Vijay Hazare Trophy 2012, he was made the captain of Bengal in the Vijay Hazare Trophy 2013.
 He started the tournament brilliantly, taking 5/34 and thus restricting Odisha to only 175, and winning the match by 11 runs.

 Political career

-He joined All India Trinamool Congress before 2016 West Bengal Legislative Assembly election and became candidate from Howrah Uttar constituency.
+He joined All India Trinamool Congress in February 2016 before 2016 West Bengal Legislative Assembly election in presence of the party supremo and Chief Minister Mamata Banerjee at a party general council meeting in Kolkata.
+He became candidate from Howrah Uttar constituency.
 He won the seat by defeating Santosh Kumar Pathak of Indian National Congress.
 He became the minister of State Sports and Youth Services in Mamata Banerjee's second government.
-On 5 January 2021, he resigned as the Minister of State for Youth Services and Sports.
+Later, he was also made the president of Howrah Sadar district committee of Trinamool Congress.
+On 5 January 2021, he resigned as the Minister of State for Youth Services and Sports along with the aforementioned district party post.